Opinion and News Analysis

 dramatically improving education by giving millions more students access to the

-very best teachers and deploying computer-based systems that allow students to
+very best teachers and deploying computer-based systems that allow them to

 learn at their own pace at whatever time and place works best for them.
 This